Rey Pagtakhan: Medical career and community involvement

 Prior to his political career, Pagtakhan was a Full Professor of Pediatrics and Child Health at the University of Manitoba Faculty of Medicine.
 He joined the medical faculty at the University of Manitoba in 1971 as a lecturer and became a professor in 1985.
 He also worked as a pediatric respirologist at the Winnipeg Children's Hospital between 1971 and 1988.

-In addition to the above responsibilities, Pagtakhan also served as Director of the Manitoba Cystic Fibrosis Centre, President of the Manitoba Pediatric Society, member of the Winnipeg Police Commission, the first chair of the Board of Presidents of the Canadian Ethnocultural Council, and as National President of the United Council of Filipino Canadian Associations in Canada.
+In addition to the above responsibilities, Pagtakhan also served as Director of the Manitoba Cystic Fibrosis Centre, President of the Manitoba Pediatric Society, member of the Winnipeg Police Commission, the first chair of the Board of Presidents of the Canadian Ethnocultural Council, and National President of the United Council of Filipino Canadian Associations in Canada.

 In 1986, he was elected as a Winnipeg school trustee in the St. Vital district and served in that capacity until 1988.